 As a quantum physicist at Cambridge Consultants, I tend to get pretty excited by the astonishing potential of quantum computing.
 It’s going to unlock performance that is so many orders of magnitude faster than the status quo that the possibilities are almost unimaginable.
 So, when I have an extracurricular opportunity to help propel theory towards commercial reality, I’m more than happy to pitch in.
 Put it this way – when my colleagues at Capgemini invited me to collaborate with them on the BMW Group Quantum Computing Challenge, they didn’t have to ask twice.

 The initial call came last summer, when the well-established Capgemini quantum computing community was given the opportunity to compete in the challenge as a long-standing partner of BMW.
 The world-renowned automotive manufacturer is among those leading the way as the new quantum landscape takes shape – and launched its initiative in collaboration with Amazon Web Services (AWS) to crowd-source innovation.
-Read more on our approach to the quantum challenge in this article.
+Read more on our participation as a whole in this article.

 Before I dip into the detail of our participation, the first thing to report is the great news that we made the cut as a finalist in the global challenge, which attracted no fewer than 70 submissions from a wide range of companies, including Silicon Valley start-ups specialising in quantum.
 The Quantum Computing Challenge jury was kind enough to pay particular tribute to our innovative quantum sensing approach, which I’m going to unpack in more detail in this article.
-Watch out for a follow-up blog in which I reveal our thoughts on how manufacturers might create a roadmap for the adoption of quantum technology and address the key question "When will quantum technology become commercially relevant?"
+Watch out for a follow-up blog in which I reveal our thoughts on how manufacturers might create a roadmap for the adoption of quantum technology.

 The impossible is about to become possible.